ibm-cloud-docs/vpc/at-events.md

 | subnet   | is.subnet.public-gateway.read | A subnet public-gateway attachment was retrieved |
 {: caption="Table 8.
 Actions that generate events for Subnet" caption-side="top"}

-### Virtual private endpoint gateway events
+### Virtual private endpoints events
 {: #events-vpe}

-The following table lists the actions that are related to virtual private endpoint gateways and the generation of events.
+The following table lists the actions that are related to virtual private endpoints and the generation of events.

 | Resource | Action | Description |
 |---|---|---|
 | endpoint-gateway | is.endpoint-gateway.endpoint-gateway.create | Endpoint gateway was created |
 | endpoint-gateway | is.endpoint-gateway.endpoint-gateway.delete | Endpoint gateway was deleted |
 | endpoint-gateway | is.endpoint-gateway.endpoint-gateway.update | Endpoint gateway was updated |
 {: caption="Table 9.
-Actions that generate events for virtual private endpoint gateways" caption-side="top"}
+Actions that generate events for virtual private endpoints" caption-side="top"}

 ### VPC events
 {: #events-network-vpc}